tnfssc/gai/README.md

 ./gai list all files that contain the word "hello"
 # or
 gai list all files that contain the word "hello" # if installed globally
+# the command is already copied to your clipboard, Ctrl+Shift+V away immediately
 ```